South East Asia

 One of the biggest achievements of the Network was the trust that developed between the Ozone Officers through close interaction during the network meetings and south-south cooperation.
 During the COVID-19 pandemic, there was no physical south-south cooperation.
 Cooperation would resume more fully in 2023 when travel restrictions are lifted in the region.

-Gender mainstreaming: SEA Network has included gender mainstreaming into the Montreal Protocol implementation such as gender data collection, gender awareness-raising, and gender promotion activities and set gender promotion as one of the targets in the activities where possible.
-Agenda items on gender mainstreaming were included in the SEA Network Meeting both virtually and in-person.
-Dedicated sessions on gender will also be included in the planned 2023 Network Meetings.
+Gender mainstreaming: SEA Network has included gender mainstreaming into the Montreal Protocol implementation such as gender data collection, gender awareness-raising and gender promotion activities and set gender promotion as one of the targets in the activities where possible.
+Agenda items on gender mainstreaming has been included in the SEA Network Meeting to provide update to the network countries.

 Future Objectives